Ahara Chikitsa - Food as medicine

 In today’s world advice on food and nutrition is often confusing and ever changing.
 The wisdom of Ayurveda is as relevant today as it was 3000 years ago, and gives us logical well-proven guidelines as to how to eat for our health and well-being.

-Each lesson is about 1 hour in length and the course includes over 120 pages of supplementary notes.
+Each lesson is about 1 hour in length and the course includes a comprehensive manual taking an in depth view of the lessons that we have covered.

 Lesson 1 - Food as Medicine |